A lamb and its mother

 Global animal welfare organisation FOUR PAWS investigated the use of wool by the ten largest sportswear brands, focusing on the market leaders – Nike, Adidas, and Puma – who, combined, make up over a third of the industry’s market value.
 Both, Adidas and Puma have already set public targets for a mulesed-wool-free future while Nike has not.

-Q&A on Mulesing and Sportswear
+Q&A on Live Lamb Cutting (Mulesing) and Sportswear

 Learn about the key issues, and what FOUR PAWS aims to achieve